-J. Ensuring Reasonable Project Costs (Minn.
+I. Ensuring Reasonable Project Costs (Minn.
 Stat. § 216B.1645, subd.
 2a(b)(4))

-Minnesota Power has employed multiple steps to help ensure the procurement of costeffective resources to meet its customer and renewable product needs, including for the Regal Project.
-As described previously, Minnesota Power engaged in an RFP process for the selection of the Regal Project to ensure the lowest costs for customers.
+Minnesota Power has employed multiple steps to help ensure the procurement of costeffective resources to meet its customer and renewable product needs, including for the Boswell Solar Project.
+As described previously, Minnesota Power engaged in an RFP process for the selection of the Boswell Solar Project to ensure the lowest costs for customers.

 Contracts for the engineering, procurement, and construction of the project will be issued based on competitive bidding when possible.
 In some cases, contracts may be awarded on a single source basis to qualified contractors based on utilizing existing partnering agreements or to those who have a specific expertise.
-Equipment selection will not only include price, but also reliability, operability, adaptability to northern climates, equipment lead time, and overall Minnesota Power solar fleet equipment selection with the intent to deliver the highest value to customers.
+Equipment selection will not only include price, but also reliability, operability, adaptability to northern climates, equipment lead times, product availability, and overall integration into Minnesota Power's solar fleet equipment selection with the intent to deliver the highest value to customers.